Mitch Valize

-Mitch Valize (born 7 June 1995) is a Dutch Para-cyclist who represented the Netherlands at the 2020 Summer Paralympics.
+Mitch Valize (born 7 June 1995) is a Dutch Para-cyclist who represented the Netherlands at the 2020 and 2024 Summer Paralympics.
+He won four gold medals at the Summer Paralympics.

 Career

 Valize represented the Netherlands in the men's road time trial H5 event at the 2020 Summer Paralympics and won a gold medal.
 He also won a gold medal in the men's road race H5 event.